anthonywong/chinese-ims-doc/index.rst

 Since Windows 7, it offers to optionally enable the results of respective version 5.
 But that is **in addition** to the results of version 3.
-This option effectively enables what IBus calls "Cangjie Big".
+This option effectively enables :ref:`what IBus calls "Cangjie Big" <cangjie-big>`.

 Mac OS X
 ********

-Mac OS X provides Cangjie and Quick, both in version 4.
+Mac OS X provides Cangjie and Quick, both in :ref:`version 4 <versions>`.

 Most Mac users of Cangjie in Hong Kong will install the Yahoo input method framework instead of using the default system one, as it allows them to use Cangjie 3 as they are used to.

 Quick users tend to not bother.
-This is because, given the design of Quick, very few things changed between versions 3 and 4.
+This is because, given the design of Quick, very few things changed between :ref:`versions 3 and 4 <versions>`.

 GNOME 3
 *******